SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 7. Neutron's external network traffic leaves the IaaS infrastructure.
 This part is twofold: connections initiated by the VMs themselves (egress) and connections reaching VMs from the outside (ingress).
 The CSP cannot influence the egress connections but can offer VPNaaS for the ingress direction.
 8. Neutron's internal network traffic is one of the hardest aspects to address.
 Due to the highly dynamic nature of SDN, connection endpoints and relations are constantly changing.
 There is no holistic approach currently offered or recommended by OpenStack itself.
 Encrypted tunnels could be established between all involved nodes but would require a scalable solution and reliable key management.
 WireGuard could be considered a good starting point for this.
 A per-tenant/per-customer encryption remains very hard to establish this way though.

+### TLS Configuration Recommendations

+Server-side TLS configuration is complex and involves a lot of choices for protocol versions, cipher suites and algorithms.
+Determining and maintaining secure configuration guidelines for this is non-trivial for a community project as it requires a high level security expertise and consistent evaluation.
+For this reason, the standard should reference widely accepted best practices and established third party guidelines instead of creating and maintaining its own set of rules.

+[Mozilla publishes and maintains](https://wiki.mozilla.org/Security/Server_Side_TLS) TLS recommendations and corresponding presets for configuration and testing.
+Considering Mozilla's well-established name in the internet and open source communities, this could qualify as a good basis for the standard concerning the TLS configurations.

 ### Options considered

 #### Option 1: fully mandate securing all channels without differentiation